 Everything is set up and ready to go.
 However, for now, you still have to individually control all the smart devices that you have around the house.
 This is where the automation part of “home automation” comes in.
 SmartThings offers a few different ways to achieve this.

-Routines are basically single-line commands that you can set up to have the different smart devices function together in various ways when certain conditions are met.
-As a simple example, you can have all the lights turn on in a room if a motion sensor is triggered.
+Routines are basically single-line commands that you can set up to have the different smart devices function together.
+You can have all the lights turn on in a room if a motion sensor is triggered.
 Routines can be set to trigger when something happens or at different times of the day.
-The possibilities are practically endless, depending only on how many and what kind of smart devices you have and your imagination.
+The possibilities are practically endless.
+Depending on how many and what kind of smart devices you have and your imagination.
 Routines can be added via the Automation tab in the SmartThings Classic app.

-Routines can be difficult and confusing to set up, especially if you are a beginner who is just starting on their smart-home journey.
+Routines can be difficult and confusing to set up, especially if you are a beginner.
 This is where SmartApps prove to be a big help.
 No, SmartApps aren’t more apps that you have to deal with.
 Instead, these are common tasks that the smart devices are capable of that you can enable with a tap.
 A great example is “Ready for Rain”.
 This warns you if doors and windows are open in case there is poor weather on the way.
 Assuming you have the right sensors of course.
 There are numerous SmartApps options created by SmartThings as well as third-party developers.
 SmartApps can be found in the Automation tab in the SmartThings Classic app.

-If This Then That (IFTTT) is a service that allows users to create their own automation routines that can involve smart devices, other web services, social media, email, and a lot more.
+IFTTT is a service that allows users to create their own automation routines.
+These routines can involve smart devices, other web services, social media, email, and a lot more.
 IFTTT lets users set up events that just won’t be possible with Routines or SmartApps.
-There are some great examples here, like receiving a call when someone opens the liquor cabinet, or get a phone call when the main door is opened during sleeping hours.
+There are some great examples like receiving a call when someone opens the liquor cabinet or when someone opens the front door while you are asleep.
 You can find a full list of Samsung SmartThings and IFTTTT recipes here.

 SmartThings isn’t for everybody.
-Some amount of technical know-how is recommended.
-Even though there is an attempt to make it as simple as possible, the not-so-tech-savvy may struggle with the more complicated aspects of the system.
-And it can definitely get complicated.
+We recommend some amount of technical know-how.
+Even though there is an attempt to make it as simple as possible, the not-so-tech-savvy may struggle with SmartThings.
+It can definitely get complicated.
 Everything above is just a broad overview and a very small part of what SmartThings is capable of.
 Not to mention the fact that this can prove to be a very expensive habit the deeper you dive in.

 However, smart homes appear to be the next big thing, at least in the technology bubble that we live in.
 Samsung SmartThings certainly has a leg up in this space.
 This advantage is courtesy of the incredible support that is available for third-party smart devices.
 If “smart everything” really is the future, SmartThings is offering up a great way to get there.